mitodl/release-script/README.md

 - `PYPI_PASSWORD`
 - `PYPITEST_USERNAME`
 - `PYPITEST_PASSWORD`

+#### wait_for_checked.py

+wait_for_checked.py will check the release PR for the given repo and ping it every 60 seconds until all checkboxes are checked.

+    ./wait_for_checked.py micromasters --org mitodl

+## PyPI release

 To upload via Doof, run `@doof upload to pypitest 1.2.3` where `1.2.3` is an already released version.
 If that works run `@doof upload to pypy 1.2.3` to upload to the production package repository.